 What Happens if I Miss the Deadline?

-The cost of the fee depends on the size of your family and your income.
 For lack of coverage during 2018, you pay the higher amount of either:

 - 2.5 percent of your household income or